spedyte/storjshare-cli/README.md

 License
 -------

-Storj Farmer - A command line program for farming data on the Storj network.
+StorjShare CLI - A command line program for farming data on the Storj network.
 Copyright (C) 2016  Storj Labs, Inc

 This program is free software: you can redistribute it and/or modify